INTEGRITY WITHOUT COMPROMISE

 Fun is that extra, intangible dimension that helps us enjoy our jobs and makes us enjoyable to work with.It helps us keep our jobs in perspective, egos in check, and allows us to be better, creative problem solvers for our clients, every day.

 David serves as president and CEO of Daxko.
 He is responsible for leading the company’s strategic direction, growth, and unique culture.
 Prior to joining Daxko, he held management positions at Calico Commerce (now part of Oracle) and in Grant Thornton’s management consulting practice in Chicago.
 His past clients include a number of Fortune 500 corporations and leading technology companies.
-In addition to his position at Daxko, David is on the board of directors of YMCA Blue Ridge Assembly, on the board of directors and executive committee of McWane Science Center, a member of Birmingham Venture Club, a member and past chairman of TechBirmingham, and an emeritus member of the Auburn University College of Business advisory council.
+In addition to his position at Daxko, David is on the board of directors of YMCA Blue Ridge Assembly, on the board of directors and strategy committee of McWane Science Center, a member of Birmingham Venture Club, a member and two-time past chairman of TechBirmingham, and an emeritus member of the Auburn University College of Business advisory council.
+He is also a frequent speaker at university and industry events on the topics of workplace culture, leadership and entrepreneurship.
 David holds a Bachelor of Science in management information systems from Auburn University.
 He and his wife, Susan, along with their three children, live in Birmingham.
-They are active members of the Birmingham YMCA and their local church.
+They are active members of the YMCA of Greater Birmingham and their local church.

 Matt serves as the SVP of Software Products, with overall responsibility for the software products business.
 Matt has extensive leadership and consulting experience in the non-profit software, financial services, IT consulting, automotive, and advertising industries, including experience at companies such as SunGard, Accenture, General Motors, Chrysler, and JWT.
 He has a solid track record of building and supporting enterprise software platforms across several industries.
 Matt is a graduate of the University of Illinois and holds a M.S.E. degree from the University of Michigan.